The Witches (1990 film): Box office

+The film earned £2,111,841 at the United Kingdom box office, and an estimated $2.2 million in the United States by 28 August 1990.
+It eventually took in $10,360,553 in the US, and 266,782 in Germany.

 Critical response

-The Witches received critical acclaim.
-The film holds a 93% approval rating on Rotten Tomatoes based on reviews from 43 critics, with an average rating of 7.6/10.
-The consensus reads: "With a deliciously wicked performance from Anjelica Huston and imaginative puppetry by Jim Henson's creature shop, Nicolas Roeg's dark and witty movie captures the spirit of Roald Dahl's writing like few other adaptations."
+On review aggregator Rotten Tomatoes, 94% of 50 critics gave the film a positive review, and an average rating of 7.6/10.
+The critics consensus reads: "With a deliciously wicked performance from Anjelica Huston and imaginative puppetry by Jim Henson's creature shop, Nicolas Roeg's dark and witty movie captures the spirit of Roald Dahl's writing like few other adaptations."
 On Metacritic, it has an average score of 78 out of 100, based on reviews from 25 critics, indicating "generally favorable reviews".

 Roger Ebert gave the film three out of four stars, calling it "an intriguing movie, ambitious and inventive, and almost worth seeing just for Anjelica Huston's obvious delight in playing a completely uncompromised villainess."

-Despite the overall positive reception, Roald Dahl disliked the film, and regarded it as "utterly appalling" and although he praised Huston’s performance as the Grand High Witch, he was critical of the ending that contrasted with his book.
+Despite the overall positive reception, Dahl disliked the film and regarded it as "utterly appalling".
+While he praised Huston's performance as the Grand High Witch, he was critical of the ending that contrasted with his book.